isidore/MobProgrammingBook/manuscript/06_Strong-style pairing.md

   Editors and browsers use tabs to allow many documents to be open at once.

   * **Tab well**
-  Editors will sometimes sections areas on the right, left, bottom or top to hold things like file navigators.
+  Editors will sometimes have section areas on the right, left, bottom or top to hold things like file navigators.
 These areas are called tab wells.

   * **Gutter**
   The sideline next to the text, usually where the line numbers are.